LeonSteinbach/NeuralNetwork/README.md

 This is a simple implementation of a neural network to recognize handwritten digits from the MNIST dataset.
 The neural network is implemented in Python using the NumPy and SciPy libraries.

 ## Usage
-To use the neural network, you first need to download the MNIST dataset from here.
-After downloading, extract the contents of the zip file into a directory named mnist_dataset.

-Then, run the main.py file to train and test the neural network:
+Run the main.py file to train and test the neural network:

 ```python main.py```